moduware/polymorph-components/README.md

   5. Run **`$ bower install`** to install all packages in your bower.json and any packages that it depends on in the local bower_components folder

   6. Important: This repository has folders which are [git submodules][Git Submodules].
-Run this command to ensure that you will have all of the submodule's content.
-You need to run this only once everytime you add a new submodule to this repository.
-You can skip this if the content are already there (if you ran `git clone --recursive` earlier instead of just `git clone`)
+If you ran only `git clone` with no `--recursive` flag, please run the command below to ensure that you will have all of the submodule's content.
+You also need to run this everytime you add a new submodule to this repository.
+You can skip this if the content are already there (if you ran `git clone --recursive` earlier)

   ```bash
     $ git submodule update --init --recursive
   ```

+  For more info about git submodules here's a good [blog post][Git Submodules Blog] to read.
 ## Running A Local Server
   To Run local server on your machine